 Meeting Title: Trust Board

-Date: 28 February 2019 Agenda I No. 6.1
+Date: 28 February 2019 Agenda No. 6.1

 Report Title: Exiting the European Union

 Lead Director/ Manager: Andrew Grimshaw, CFO

 Report Author: Andrew Grimshaw, CFO

 Presented for: Note

-Executive Summary: The paper provides an overview of the actions that have been taken by the NHS in general and the Trust specifically in relation to the UK exiting the EU on 29 th March 2019.
+Executive Summary: The paper provides an overview of th NHS in general and the Trust specific 29 th March 2019.

 Recommendation: To note the actions taken.

 Supports

 Trust Strategic Objective: All

 CQC Theme: Well led

 Single Oversight Framework Theme: N/A

 Implications

-Risk: Failure to be in a position to respond to issues that could arise from a no deal EU Exit.
+Risk: Failure to be in a position to respond EU Exit. to issues that c ould arise from a no deal

 Legal/Regulatory: N/A

 Resources: As noted in the paper.

-Previously Considered by: Trust Executive Committee 20 February 2019
+Previously Considered by: Trust Executive Committee Date: 20 Fe ebruary

-Appendices: N/A
+Appendices: N/A 1 -0.0